 "Right now, alternative and informal practices do a better job of serving many people's financial needs, especially among the many Americans who lack savings or a stable source of income."

+Some people prefer cash to cards.
 Some workers earn their income based on contracts, manual labor, and seasonal work that makes their income work on a different schedule than a typical office job.

 Not everyone's finances look alike and Servon argues that alternative financial institutions cater to a wider financial demographic than banks do.